roopacalistus/GRIP-THE-SPARKS-FOUNDATION/README.md

 ### Exploratory Data Analysis - Sports
 Exploratory Data analysis on the Indian Premier League dataset.
 As a Sports analyst find out the most successful teams, players and factors contributing to win or loss.

+# Task 6
+### Prediction using Decision Tree Algorithm
+Create the Decision Tree Classifier and visualize it graphically.
+If any new data is fed to this classifier, it should predict the right class.